zachgrayio/swift-tensorflow-starter/README.md

 More information on the base docker image and avanced usage examples can be found in its [README](https://github.com/zachgrayio/swift-tensorflow/blob/master/README.md).

+* Note: The initial Docker build may take some time; Docker needs to download intermediate layers for the Ubuntu16 image if you haven't used it previously.
+However, subsequent builds should complete in under 10 seconds on a reasonable machine.*

 ### Swift Package Manager

 This project template is a [Swift Package Manager](https://swift.org/package-manager/) project - `Package.swift` defines the runnable application, the core library, and third-party dependencies.